Trexology/laravel-reviewRateable/README.md

 composer require trexology/reviewrateable
 ```

 And then include the service provider within `app/config/app.php`.
+(Skip this step if you are on Laravel 5.5 or above)

 ```php
 'providers' => [